 The program is based in Yaoundé, Cameroon’s political capital and second largest city, commonly referred to as the city of seven hills.
 The program typically spends between five and six weeks in Yaoundé.

-Thematic seminar (five modules)
+Thematic seminars (five modules)

-Learn from development experts and Cameroonian political leaders
+Learn from development experts and Cameroonian political leaders.

 Students are able to engage with staff at development organizations in the public, private, and nongovernmental sectors.
-This allows students to gain perspectives on Cameroon culture and development from a variety of sources.
+This allows students to gain perspectives on Cameroonian culture and development from a variety of sources.
 In one lecture, students hear from the president of a local, well-established NGO about the creation of NGOs and aid effectiveness in Cameroon.

 Visits to important political leaders prompt examination of the highly significant role politics has played in shaping Cameroon’s history and development.

-Engage with traditional leaders
+Engage with traditional leaders.

 Improve your French